How Do LiFePO4 Batteries Compare in Electric Vehicle Performance?

 What Is the Lifespan of LiFePO4 Batteries in EVs?

-LiFePO4 batteries typically endure 3,000–5,000 charge cycles while retaining 80% capacity, outperforming NMC’s 1,000–2,000 cycles.
-For EVs driven 100 km daily, this translates to 10–15 years of service.
-Their slower degradation reduces long-term ownership costs, particularly for fleet operators.
+LiFePO4 batteries typically achieve 3,000–5,000 charge cycles while retaining 80% capacity, significantly outperforming NMC’s 1,000–2,000 cycles.
+For daily EV usage, this translates to 10–15 years of service.
+Reduced degradation lowers ownership costs, making them particularly valuable for fleet operators.

 Battery Chemistry Cycle Life (80% Capacity) Degradation Rate/Year